jmbe/combine-taglib/readme.md

  * Bundles changed resources on the fly
  * Reloads changed configuration on the fly
  * Creates cache-friendly links which will survive server restarts, redeploys or deploys to different servers.
 Links will change only if content changes.
- * Fully declare relationships between resources with attributes @requires, @provides and @optional
+ * Fully declare resource relationships with attributes @requires, @provides and @optional
  * Configure dependencies either directly in js file (recommended), as JSP tags or in json configuration file
  * Will transitively add any required dependencies and load them in the correct order.
 Declare dependencies on what you directly use and let the dependency graph figure out what is needed.
  * Declare dependencies as granular or coarsely as fits the way you work